conchyliculture/webwatchr/README.md

 Silly script to periodically check webpage changes.

 No bullshit gem from hell.
+Also very little tested XD

 1. Script is run
 2. checks for every new URL to check, if we've waited long enough